Aerodynamic (instrumental): Music video

-The video was released in 2001 and contained scenes that would later form the 2003 anime film Interstella 5555.
+The video was released in 2001 and contained scenes that would later be featured in the 2003 anime film Interstella 5555.
 It shows an army of humanoid troopers sedating the audience with gas, and poisoning and kidnapping the alien band members from the "One More Time" video.
 The guitarist (later revealed to be named Arpegius) escapes and runs away from the troopers, but one of the troopers shoots him with a tranquilizer dart.
 The troopers gather the members in pods, and the pods get beamed up to a vessel.
 The audience wakes up confused and then the vessel flies away.

 Legacy

 The song was used in the French film L'Auberge espagnole.
 "Aerodynamic" was also performed by Myleene Klass on piano for a Pantene commercial. and was featured in several episodes of MTV programs Pimp my Ride, Date My Mom, Quiero mis quinces and Next.

 "Aerodynamic" was sampled for the Wiley song "Summertime" from his 2008 album See Clear Now.
 Nicky Romero released a remix of "Aerodynamic" in 2011.
 The song was also remixed for the 2012 video game Kinect Star Wars.